usnistgov/800-63-3/sp800-63a/sec3_definitions.md

 Note: Any information exchange across the Internet is considered remote.

+#### Social Engineering
+The act of deceiving an individual into revealing sensitive information, obtaining unauthorized access, or committing fraud by associating with the individual to gain confidence and trust.

 #### Subscriber
 A party who has had their credential bound to an authenticator by a CSP.